readium/kotlin-toolkit/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If you can, drag and drop the publication used to reproduce the problem, after zipping it.

-Then, explain the steps to reproduce the problem from the Test App (https://github.com/readium/r2-testapp-kotlin).
+Then, explain the steps to reproduce the problem from the Test App.
 For example:

 1. Open book X
 2. Go to chapter Y